Your Weekly Helping Of QuaranTIDDAY Meats & Treats On The Gram

 Wowee!

-Back at it again with with more quaranTIDDAY meats and treats to get you through a stressful holiday season dominated by Rea; Housewife of Potomac shenanigans, Lil Baby’s scandalous saga with Ms. London, the return of RHOA without Nene, “canceled” Nate Parker making his return, Michael Ealy entangling with Hilary Swank, the ugliest shoes you’ve probably seen and never-ending post-election shenanigans.
+Back at it again with with more quaranTIDDAY meats and treats to get you through a stressful holiday season dominated by Real Housewife of Potomac shenanigans, Lil Baby’s scandalous saga with Ms. London, the return of RHOA without Nene, “canceled” Nate Parker making his return, Michael Ealy entangling with Hilary Swank, the ugliest shoes you’ve probably seen and never-ending post-election shenanigans.

 Another week, another carefully curated collection of quarantined baddies (and our thirst-trappin’ celebrity faves) with Da Baby’s boo thang DaniLeigh making her return to the series after a whirlwind week where she made her DaBaby baeship Instagram official (despite loud whispers that he’s still with this ex Meme).